New Zealand travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-The British High Commission Offices in Wellington are temporarily closed due to earthquake damage.
-The High Commission is currently operating from the Australian High Commission, 72-76 Hobson Street.
+The British High Commission Offices in Wellington re-opened on 14 November after a temporary closure due to earthquake damage.
 If you’re a British national in New Zealand and need assistance, please telephone 04 924 2888 (local number) to be connected to a consular duty officer.

 To learn more about what to do before, during and after an earthquake, see the New Zealand Ministry of Civil Defence & Emergency Management, New Zealand Earthquake Commission and Get Ready Get Thru websites.
 If a major earthquake or landslide occurs close to shore, you should follow the instructions of local authorities, bearing in mind that a tsunami could arrive within minutes.